irtheman/irtheman.github.io/pages/trustedqa.md

 * Project lead quit their job thus promoting a fellow co-worker to the new role which significantly changed the "job description"
 * Other co-workers would join and quickly leave.
 At a certain point, there were only 2 programmers left on the project
 * Two cases of Nepotism in yet another government project
-* Observed leadership fire a person due to them having seizures that were not under control yet
+* Observed leadership fire a person due to them having seizures that were not under control yet which felt a little scary and merciless